robotpony/w42/trash/summer-of-code-finding-my-way-back-to-product.md

 Part of my summer plan involved diving deep into LLM tooling.
 Not just using Claude or GPT-4, but understanding how to build with them, their limitations, their sweet spots.

-I sampled various approaches, wrote a lab report, discussed findings with some local developer groups.
+I sampled various approaches, wrote a lab report, discussed findings with some  local developer friends and their teams.
 The key insight wasn't technical; it was human.
 LLMs are capable assistants, but they require clarity and review.
 They amplify your thinking but don't replace it.

 I learned LLMs are brilliant at refactoring messy code into clean patterns, but terrible at security review.
 They'll happily optimize an SQL injection right into production if you don't know what to look for.